Spanish omelette: Preparation

-The omelette may be eaten hot, at room temperature, or chilled; it is commonly served, cut into bite-size pieces (pincho de tortilla), as a tapa, or cut into wedges.
+The omelette may be eaten hot, at room temperature, or chilled; it is commonly served, cut into bite-sized pieces (pincho de tortilla), as a tapa, or cut into wedges.

 Tortilla Day

-Día de la Tortilla ('Tortilla Day') is a popular festivity celebrated in many towns in southern and western Spain.
-Its date varies depending on the town; however, it normally coincides with the Thursday before Lent, the first day of Carnival, also known as Jueves lardero (Fat Thursday).
+Día de la Tortilla ('tortilla day') is a popular festivity celebrated in many towns in southern and western Spain.
+Its date varies depending on the town.
+However, it normally coincides with the Thursday before Lent, the first day of Carnival, also known as Jueves lardero (Fat Thursday).
 Many towns in eastern Spain have a similar celebration on that day.
-Traditionally, the inhabitants of each town go to a nearby rural area where they spend the day among family members and friends, eating Spanish tortillas and other foods, and playing games.
+Traditionally, the inhabitants of each town go to a nearby rural area, where they spend the day with family members and friends, eating Spanish tortillas and other foods, and playing games.